Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 • Frequent system resets required

 Additional warning signs include visible mineral deposits on exterior components, sulfur or metallic smell in hot water, or the unit cycling on and off repeatedly.
-Address these symptoms immediately to prevent costly damage.
+If you spot any moisture under the unit, review our guide on water heater leaking causes immediately.

 Additional Monthly and Quarterly Tasks